Qile0317/APackOfTheClones/README.md

 install.packages("APackOfTheClones")
 ```

-Alternatively, to download the latest semi-stable development edition on the development (`dev`) branch, run
+Alternatively, to download the latest semi-stable development edition on the development branch, run

 ```R
 library(devtools)